EpiForeSITE/bayesian-transmission/copilot/LIKELIHOOD_COMPUTATION_DOCUMENTATION.md

 # Likelihood Computation Documentation

 **Date:** October 30, 2025
-**Purpose:** Comprehensive documentation of how likelihoods are computed for each event type in the bayesian-transmission package
+**Purpose:** Comprehensive documentation of how likelihoods are computed for each event type in the bayestransmission package
 **Focus:** Actual implementation in code, noting any deviations from expected statistical practices

 ---